Average Food Cost Percentage by Restaurant Type (2026)

 Steakhouse: 32-40%

-The highest-food-cost segment in mainstream operations.
+Highest-food-cost segment in mainstream operations, no contest.
 A 12 oz prime ribeye at $22/lb wholesale is $16.50 of beef.
-At a $58 menu price, that is 28% food cost on the steak alone.
-Add sides (which run higher food cost as upcharges), sauces, garnish, and the whole-plate food cost climbs to 35-40%.
+At a $58 menu price, that’s 28% food cost on the steak by itself.
+Now add sides, which run higher because they’re priced as upcharges, plus sauces and garnish, and the whole plate climbs to 35-40%.

-Steakhouse economics work because the average check is high enough to absorb the food cost percentage.
-A 38% food cost on a $78 average check leaves more contribution margin than a 28% food cost on a $32 average check.
+Steakhouse economics work anyway, because the average check is high enough to swallow the percentage.
+A 38% food cost on a $78 average check leaves more contribution margin in your pocket than a 28% food cost on a $32 check.
+The percentage scares people.
+The dollars are what pay rent.

 Sushi / seafood: 30-38%

-Sushi food cost runs hot because perishability waste is high (fish has a 2-3 day window before it sells at half-price or gets dumped).
-Premium fish (otoro, uni, real wasabi) can drive food cost above 40% on omakase menus.
-Volume sushi (rolls-heavy menus) lands closer to 28-32%.
+Sushi runs hot because the waste is brutal.
+Fish has a 2-3 day window, then it sells at half-price or it hits the trash.
+Premium fish like otoro, uni, and real wasabi can drive food cost past 40% on an omakase menu.
+Volume sushi with a rolls-heavy menu lands closer to 28-32%, since the rice and the cheap-roll filler dilute the expensive stuff.

 Coffee, bakery, dessert #